by Kaija Katariina Erkkilä

 Speed Brings Value

-It is typical for an integration to be short of resources.
-Projects are under-resourced creating tremendous stress on those involved.
+It is typical for an integration to be short of resources, creating tremendous stress on those involved.
 Since M&A integration projects are exceptional situations, this dilemma is hard to avoid.
-But it can be reduced by an early start and a continuous upgrade to the integration plan.
+But it can be reduced by an early start and continuous upgrades to the post-merger integration plan template.
 A systematic and structured approach improves the planning of resources and the capabilities needed as well as the preparation of tasks.

 Buyer companies may also have “must issues”, processes or tasks they want to be handled their way.
 These can be anything from financial reporting, ICT, approval governance guidelines to instructions for customer pricing and discounts.
 Clear and detailed instructions that are readily available in templates for the must issues speeds up integration in the beginning and reduce confusion and misunderstanding.